Introduction to Amazon Web Services

 What is a Region ?

-• A Region in AWS is a geographical area where AWS has data centers.
+• An AWS region is a specific geographic location that contains AWS data centers.

 Why are Regions important ?

-• They enable you to deploy resources close to your users for better performance and compliance with local regulations.
+• They allow you to put resources in close reach to your users, which improves performance and meets with local regulations.

 Key Points :